The Van Alen

 If you need to hold the automatic doors open, please press the green emergency button and the doors will move to the open position and stay there.
 Please then put the reset key into the small hole in the bottom of the green box to reset the emergency button and the doors will go back to automatic operation.

 BBQs, of any type, are not allowed on the balconies, patios or terraces.
 BBQs can be used in the garden at the top of the car park.

 Balcony light fittings

-We have a small stock of replacement oval and round balcony light fittings which are identical to those originally fitted - please ask the for details.
+We have a small stock of replacement oval and round balcony light fittings which are similar to those originally fitted - please ask for details.

 There are covered racks for residents’ bicycles in the underground car park.
 Cycles are not to be left anywhere else on the estate and must not be brought into the building.
 We have had problems with bicycles being stolen from the racks in the underground car park.
 Please always keep your bike securely locked to the rack and we suggest you photograph your bike and keep the photo in a safe place.

-The Van Alen has a CCTV system and the images are recorded.
+The Van Alen has a 16 camera CCTV system and the images are recorded.